Wazir Akbar Khan, Kabul

-Wazir Akbar Khan (وزیر اکبر خان) is a neighbourhood in northern Kabul, Afghanistan, forming part of District 10.
-It is named after the 19th century Afghan Emir Wazir Akbar Khan.
-It is one of the wealthiest parts of Kabul.
-Many foreign embassies were located there before the fall of Kabul to the Taliban, including those of the United States and Canada.
-The Hamid Karzai International Airport is also located nearby Wazir Akbar Khan.
+Wazir Akbar Khan (Dari, وزیر اکبر خان) is a neighborhood in the central part of Kabul, Afghanistan, forming part of the city's District 10 (also Police District 10).
+It is named in honor of Wazir Akbar Khan, who was Emir of Afghanistan from December 1842 to April 1843, and is one of the wealthiest neighborhoods of Kabul.
+Many foreign embassies are located there, including those of the United States and Canada.
+Many are currently not operating while some are.
+UN agencies, Afghan companies and national government institutions are also located in and around the neighborhood, including the Arg (Presidential Palace), Daoud Khan Military Hospital, and Amani High School.